Charles Lindbergh: Trailblazing Aviator Who Visited New York’s Twin Tiers

-In 1927, Joseph Stalin took control of Russia, the Harlem Globetrotters played their first-ever game, a massive earthquake hit China, killing over 40,000 people, and world-famous Charles Lindbergh made an impromptu visit to the Twin Tiers.
+In 1927, world-famous Charles Lindbergh made an impromptu visit to the Twin Tiers.

 If you don’t know where Choconut, Pennsylvania is, it’s about eight miles south of Vestal Center in New York.
-One of my friends owns a business in Choconut and a few days ago, she pointed to the field across from her business and asked if I'd ever heard the incredible story of what happened in that field nearly 95 years ago.
+A friend owns a business in Choconut and recently, she pointed to the field across from her business and asked if I'd ever heard the incredible story of what happened there over 95 years ago.
 This is that story.

 Who Was Charles Lindbergh?